 Almeida’s written testimony is available here.
 For links to a video webcast of the hearing, the opening statement of Chairman Lamar Smith (R-TX), and the testimony of all six witnesses, go here; Almeida’s initial five-minute oral testimony starts one hour and two minutes (1:02) into the video.
-For background about the Stop Online Piracy Act, including its text, press resources, and statements of support, click here.
 For additional background about DPE efforts to strengthen protections for intellectual property, see Decision-Makers Brief AEMI Unions on Intellectual Property and House of Representatives Tackles Rogue Websites in the November 2011 DPE NewsLine.

 back to top

 WHITE HOUSE EVENT LAUNCHES PUBLIC EDUCATION CAMPAIGN AGAINST ONLINE CRIME – In a White House event on November 29, 2011, the U.S. Department of Justice (DOJ) launched a campaign to enlist public support for fighting intellectual property (IP) crime.
 The campaign tagline: “Counterfeits Hurt.
 You Have The Power To Stop Them.”